Our privacy officer is – Practice Manager.

-Collection and Use of Information
+Collection and use of information

-Personal information such as your name, address, contact details, health insurance and financial details are used for the purpose of addressing accounts to you, as well as for processing payments, collecting unpaid invoices via an external collection agency, and writing to you about our services and any issues affecting your health care.
+Personal information such as your name, address, health insurance and financial details are used for the purpose of addressing accounts to you, as well as for processing payments, collecting unpaid invoices via an external collection agency, and writing to you about our services and any issues affecting your health care.

-- Your computer IP address
+- Your server address

 - The pages you accessed and documents downloaded